Maxx-OnLogic/OnLogic_Azure/iotedge_certification/ml300_iotedge_get_started.md

 **About this document**

-This document describes how to connect Logic Supply ML300 Series device running Ubuntu Sever 18.04 with Azure IoT Edge Runtime pre-installed and Device Management.
+This document describes how to connect OnLogic ML300 Series device running Ubuntu Sever 18.04 with Azure IoT Edge Runtime pre-installed and Device Management.
 This multi-step process includes:

 -   Configuring Azure IoT Hub
 -   Registering your IoT device